 Public access information for Hollywood Reservoir

-To get to the trailhead: From the 101 Freeway exit on Barham Boulevard and drive north for 1/3 of a mile.
+To get to the North Gate trailhead on Lake Hollywood Drive: From the 101 Freeway exit on Barham Boulevard and drive north for 1/3 of a mile.
 Turn right at the light onto Lake Hollywood Drive.
 Take this winding road for half a mile up to the intersection with Wonder View Drive and continue down Lake Hollywood Drive for a quarter mile to the trailhead gate.
 There is free roadside parking on the right side of the road.

 Trailhead address: Lake Hollywood Drive, Los Angeles, CA 90068